How Do I...

 - If an item is not eligible for renewal, a message will be displayed informing you the item is not renewed

 Items can be returned to any library or Bookmobile stop.
-After hours book drop boxes are available at the Main Library, East Side and Westminster Square branches.
-There is an additional book drop available at the West End Branch which is only available when the Recreation Centre is open.
+After hours book drop boxes are available at all locations.
+The book drop available at the West End Branch is only available when the Recreation Centre is open.

 If you choose e-mail or text message as your preferred method of receiving library notices, we will remind you of the date your outstanding items are due back at the library.
-Your Contact Information and Preferences can be set through your Patron Account.
+Your Contact Information and Preferences can be set under the My Account tab

 Rent Meeting Space?